FEUP-ESOF-2020-21/open-cx-t3g4/DOCS/Development-Report.md

 * **Normal Flow**:
    * The Speaker logs in;
-   * The Speaker selects the time schedule icon;
+   * The Speaker selects the Create Meeting button;
+   * The Speaker chooses the name of the Conference.

+ **Visualize and Answer the Most Voted Questions:**

+* **Actor**: Speaker
+* **Description**: This use case exists so that the speaker can visualize and answer the most voted (or all) questions asked during the conference.
+* **Preconditions and Postconditions**: In order to visualize and answer the questions, the Speaker must first login into the application and create a conference room.
+Then the questions will be displayed in the Conference chat.

+* **Normal Flow**:
+   * The Speaker logs in;
-   * The Speaker selects the option to create a conference room;
+   * The Speaker creates a Conference;
-   * The Speaker chooses the name of the Conference (that should be the name of the topic) and the time schedule.
+   * The Speaker can see the questions in the chat and answer them.

+* **Alternative Flows and Exceptions**:
+   * The Speaker logs in;
+   * The Speaker joins a Conference that was not created by him;
+   * The Speaker is only allowed to watch the conference as a participant so he can't answer the questions.